adgaudio/DeepFixCX/README.md

 All experiments are in `./bin/experiments.sh` and `./bin/experiments_extended.sh`

 It's research quality code.
-Note that the name was "DeepFix" and then I changed it to DeepFixCX.
 Please open a GitHub issue if there is a reproducibility problem.
+Note that the name was "DeepFix" and then we changed it to "DeepFixCX".

 ### Use the code

 ```
+# Install libraries
+pip install -r requirements.txt

-# compress and privatize images:
+# DeepFixCX:  Compress and privatize images:
 from deepfixcx.models import DeepFixCXImg2Img

-# this may also be useful in projects:
+# Wavelet Packet layer may be useful in projects:
-from deepfix.models.wavelet_packet import WaveletPacket2d
+from deepfixcx.models.wavelet_packet import WaveletPacket2d

-# more control over the details:
+# DeepFixCX: just the compression or reconstruction parts.
 from deepfixcx.models import DeepFixCXCompression, DeepFixCXReconstruct
 ```